 Education involves in-house training of the employees as well as education of all medical professions at all levels, students and lay community in oncology.
-Education is conducted through the organization of regular seminars, training courses, workshops, medical experts' meetings, and publishing.
+Education is conducted through the organisation of regular seminars, training courses, workshops.

+medical experts' meetings, and publishing.

+Onkološki inštitut Liubliana

-Onkološki inštitut Ljubljana Ol Ljubljana Zaloška cesta 2, Sl 1000 Ljubljana Slovenia
+Ol Liubliana Zaloška cesta 2, SI 1000 Liubliana Slovenia